 Reason #5 - You Get to Work to Your Own Timetable

-Of course, there are some roles within the fitness industry sphere that require you to work a set amount of hours per week at a set time and if this suits you, then great.
-However, if you want control over your own work-life balance, being an independent personal fitness coach will give you exactly what you want as you are in charge of your diary.
+Of course, there are some roles within the fitness industry sphere that require you to work a set amount of hours per week at a set time, and if this suits you, then great.
+However, if you want control over your own work-life balance, being an independent personal fitness coach will give you precisely what you want as you are in charge of your diary.

 Reason #6 - It’s a Secure Profession to Be In

-There aren’t that many jobs these days that you could say are particularly secure, but a career in fitness does represent one of them.
-Other lines of work are affected by outsourcing, market fluctuations and automation, however, when you provide one-to-one fitness advice, there’s nothing that can really replace what you do - even when taking smartphone apps into consideration.
+There aren’t that many jobs these days that you could say are exceptionally secure, but a career in fitness does represent one of them.
+Other lines of work are affected by outsourcing, market fluctuations and automation.
+However, when you provide one-to-one fitness advice, there’s nothing that can really replace what you do - even when taking smartphone apps into consideration.

-What’s more, the fitness industry is growing, not shrinking and people are becoming increasingly aware of the need to remain fit and the key element people are willing to pay for is the motivation and inspiration that you provide.
-Do your job well and you’ll never be short of referrals from clients that you have helped.
+What’s more, the fitness industry is growing, not shrinking, and people are becoming increasingly aware of the need to remain fit the key element people are willing to pay for is the motivation and inspiration that you provide.
+Do your job well, and you’ll never be short of referrals from clients that you have helped.

 Reason #7 - You Get to Throw Your Shirt & Tie in the Bin!